-1st Way of Using Feverfew Herb for Migraine: Chew Feverfew Leaves
+1st Way of Using Feverfew Herb for a Migraine: Chew Feverfew Leaves

 It is as simple as this.
 Just chew 2-3 fresh leaves of feverfew plant.
 However, many of you will find it difficult to chew fresh leaves as it may make your tongue lose the sense of taste.
 If it happens with you, try chewing dry feverfew leaves.

-2nd Way of Using Feverfew Herb for Migraine: Make Feverfew Tea
+2nd Way of Using Feverfew Herb for a Migraine: Make Feverfew Tea

 - Dried feverfew herb- 1 tbsp